adamnew123456/SmallWM/README.markdown

 Improvements over TinyWM
 ========================
 - Window Iconification - Windows can be hidden and placed in little rectangles at the top of the screen.
 Clicking the rectangles re-opens the client.
-- Window Layering - Windows can be layered, but little policy is actually enforced.
+- Window Layering - Windows can be layered, and layerings are enforced and persistent.
+Windows are layered in "levels" from 1 to 9; 1 is the lowest level and 9 is the highest level.
+The default level for all windows is 5.
 - Click-To-Focus - SmallWM reimplements an idea from 9wm, keeping the focusing code small.
 - Window Placeholders - SmallWM does not do window resizing and moving directly, because that is a graphically intensive operation.
 It instead uses placeholder windows that it deletes after moving.
 - Window Borders - Just a simple border to see the extent of a window.